oreillymedia/presentation-template/README.md

 * You can also build a pretty passable PDF to hand out after the fact.

-## Viewing the site on your local machine
+## Test the site on your local machine

 Once you build the file, download and unzip it.
 If you're on a Mac, you can drop into a terminal and go to the directory where you unzipped it and run this: